-The DOE Collegiate Wind Competition challenges undergraduate students from multiple disciplines to design and construct a wind turbine according to set specifications.
+The U.S. Department of Energy Collegiate Wind Competition challenges undergraduate students from multiple disciplines to design and construct a wind turbine according to set specifications.
 The students investigate innovative wind energy concepts, gain experience designing, building, and testing a wind turbine, develop a business plan, and increase their knowledge of issues facing the wind industry in the United States.
 The Collegiate Wind Competition is designed to attract engineering, business, and science students to wind-related fields, provide them with practical knowledge and wind experience, and showcase tomorrow’s promising workforce to industry leaders.
-Learn more about the competition.

-WINDExchange is the DOE Wind Program's platform for disseminating credible information about wind energy.
+WINDExchange is the DOE Wind Energy Technologies Office's platform for disseminating credible information about wind energy.
 Find higher education and continuing education wind programs or training located throughout the United States with the Wind Energy Education and Training Programs map.